atifzamandev/casino-games/README.md

 Created categories component to display games categories on the left side.
 Display games list using game card.
 Some small code improvements.

+### Step 5

+Developed game play screen for the logged in users to load the selected game and button functionality to return to the games list.

 ## Future Tasks & Suggestions

 - Extensive styling improvement such is fonts, sizing, spacing etc.